FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 REQUIRED attribute, MUST be positive.

-Informally, the conditional throughput for this goal will be computed only from trial results from trials as long as this.
+Informally, the conditional throughput for this goal will be computed only from trial results from trials at least as long as this.

 ### Goal Duration Sum

 A threshold value for a particular sum of trial durations.
 REQUIRED attribute, MUST be positive.

-This uses the duration values returned by the measurer, in case it returns something else than the intended durations for the traffic part of the search.
+This uses the duration values returned by the measurer.

 Informally, even at looking only at trials done at this goal's final trial duration, MLRsearch may spend up to this time measuring the same load value.
+If the goal duration sum is larger than the goal final trial duration, it means multiple trials need to be measured at the same load.

 ### Goal Loss Ratio